jaal2001/node-red-contrib-influxdb/README.md

 Note how timestamps are specified here - the number of milliseconds since 1 January 1970 00:00:00 UTC.
 In this case do not forget to set the precision to "ms" in "Time Precision" of the "Influx Out Node".
 We make sure the timestamps are a different so the first element doesn't get overwritten by the second.

+> Note: The usage for InfluxDB v3.0 is similar to the InfluxDB v2.0 shown above.

 ### The Batch Output Node

 The batch output node (influx batch) sends a list of *points* together in a batch to InfluxDB in a slightly different format from the output node.
 Using the batch node you must specify the measurement name to write into as well as a list of tag and field values.
 Optionally, you can specify the timestamp for the point, defaulting to the current time.